-To answer those questions, let’s break down how ad spend is calculated on each platform.
+To answer those questions, here’s a closer look how ad spend is calculated on each platform.

 Google PPC Ads

-For Google PPC ads, you bid on keywords to determine your ad’s placement.
+With Google’s PPC ad platform, you bid on keywords to determine your ad’s placement.

-First, you create an ad that utilizes keywords your potential audience may use to get the results for which they’re searching, and once you have the keywords in place, Google selects a cost for your ads based on the projected number of clicks you attract and the competition for keywords you designate in your ads.
+First, you create an ad that utilizes keywords your potential audience are using to find either your own, or similar products.
+Then, once you have the keywords in place, Google prices your ads based on the projected number of clicks you attract and the competition for keywords you designate in your ads.

 The popularity of your keywords and the number of clicks your ad generates will vary, and your advertising cost may fluctuate widely as a result.

-Typical PPC ads can be reasonably low, with the average costing around $0.97 per click, while other less competitive keywords may only cost cents on the dollar.
-With a good targeting strategy and localized long-tail keywords, you can get high-quality clicks directed to people who are ready to purchase.
+Typical PPC ads can be reasonably low, with the average cost is around $0.97 per click.
+Less competitive keywords may only cost cents on the dollar.
+With a good targeting strategy and niche, long-tail keywords, you can get high-quality clicks directed to people who are ready to purchase.

 Facebook Ad Campaigns

 Facebook’s ad platform charges advertisers based on impressions or clicks.
 The way Facebook defines an impression refers to the total number of times an ad appears on users’ pages.

-While advertisers can’t control the number of impressions or clicks an ad gets, they can set a budget for the total possible reach.
+While you can’t control the number of impressions or clicks an ad gets, on Facebook, you can set a budget for the total possible reach.

-Facebook allows advertisers to target a particular audience to budget ad amounts, and the algorithm handles the rest.
-With a set budget, cost doesn’t fluctuate as users click ads and advertisers can easily control their spend.
+Facebook allows you to target a particular audience to budget ad amounts, and the algorithm handles the rest.
+With a set budget, advertisers are more able to control their spend.

 Amazon PPC Ads

-Similar to advertising on Google, on Amazon you bid for a keyword.
-Amazon’s PPC option is based on auction, meaning that to be more relevant than a competitor, you need to be willing to pay 1 cent more than others for the same keyword.
+Similar to Google’s ad platform, on Amazon you bid for keywords.
+Amazon’s PPC option is based on auction, meaning that to win the bid, you need to be willing to pay 1 cent more than others for the same keyword.

 Let’s say that keyword is running ads that cost $1.00, and you bid $2.50 for it.
 If your bid is the highest, you’d only end up paying 1 cent more than the highest bid, so in this instance, you’d pay $1.01 for your targeted keyword.